5 Total Physical Response Activities Every Language Teacher Should Know

 5. Action Songs for the Whole Class

 Action songs are actually TPR–but with music.
 Children love them.
 They add melody and cadence that the brain can latch on to.
-They are the perfect memory aids that can effectively embed language and movement into the long-term memory.
+They are the perfect memory aids that can effectively embed language and movement into long-term memory.

 Singing together as a class is a great memory-enhancing tool.
 Did you notice that even as adults, we find it hard to jettison the nursery rhymes and songs of our childhood?
 It may have been 40 years ago, but they are as fresh as the morning we learned it in class.

 So lead the class in action songs (here’s a great listing of children’s songs and rhymes by language, by the way).
 But you don’t have to rely on the nursery classics for action songs.
-The classics all began with a creative teacher, alone her room, coming up with gestures to accompany the lines.
+The classics all began with a creative teacher, alone in her room, coming up with gestures to accompany the lines.
 You can create actions for any song that you want, including pop music in the target language.

 First, determine the important words in the song.
 That is, the words you want to embed into your students’ memories.
 (Don’t gesture out each word in the song, that’ll be too overwhelming.)